Kansas’s Commercial Driver’s License Laws

 Less than 10,000 pounds

-Endorsements.
 Transporting passengers or hazardous materials also requires CDL license endorsements.
 Each endorsement requires additional testing and is added to the CDL after issuance.

 Commercial instruction permits.
 A driver must be at least 18 years old to apply for a commercial instruction permit.
 The applicant must show proof of residency, clear a background check, and complete the knowledge examination.
 The instruction permit can be used to operate a CMV while supervised by a licensed commercial driver (with at least one year of experience).

 Seasonal commercial driver's licenses.
-Kansas provides for temporary 180-day permits that authorize the operation of class B or C CMVs for farm retail, custom harvest, and livestock feeding within 150 miles of the farm.
+Kansas provides temporary 180-day permits that authorize the operation of class B or C CMVs for farm retail, custom harvest, and livestock feeding within 150 miles of the farm.
 The applicant must hold a driver's license for at least one year but does not need to complete the written or driving exam.
 A special seasonal license is also available for drivers who are 16 years old but can be used only to transport goods to and from the field.

 Disclosures.
-A CDL holder must complete a background check during the application process but is also required to disclose any future traffic violations to his or her employer and to the state.
+A CDL holder must complete a background check during the application process but is also required to disclose any future traffic violations to his or her employer and the state.
 A CDL holder must also disclose prior work history to any potential employers.

 CDL Revocation and Disqualification

 Failure to follow any of the many CMV-related rules can result in fines, jail, and license revocation.
 Since Kansas prohibits CDL-holders from receiving diversion agreements, these penalties are generally unavoidable.
+(Kan.
+Stat.
+Ann. § 8-2,142 (2024).)

 Serious Traffic Offenses

-Out-of-Service Order
+CDL Out-of-Service Order

 Certain actions, like driving a CMV after consuming alcohol, will result in the issuance of an immediate, but temporary, out-of-service order (OSO).
-Driving in violation of the OSO is a class B misdemeanor and will result in license revocation for a period depends on the number of prior violations in the last ten years.
+Driving in violation of the OSO is a class B misdemeanor and will result in license revocation for a period that depends on the number of prior violations in the last 10 years.

 • First offense.
 180-day to one-year license disqualification (180 days to 2 years if in hazmat or passenger vehicle designed for more than 15 passengers).

 • Second offense.
-Two-to five-year license disqualification (three to five years if in hazmat or passenger vehicle designed for more than 15 passengers).
+Two- to five-year license disqualification (three to five years if in hazmat or passenger vehicle designed for more than 15 passengers).

 • Third or subsequent offense.
-Three-to five-year license disqualification.
+Three- to five-year license disqualification.

-• In addition to license revocation, the driver will be fined $1,100 to $2,750.
+In addition to license revocation, the driver will be fined $1,100 to $2,750.
 An employer that permitted an OSO violation will be fined $2,750 to $11,000.

-Implied Consent
+Implied Consent Rules of CDL Holders

 All commercial drivers are deemed to have given consent to the chemical testing of their breath, blood, or urine.
 A police officer can request a driver to submit to testing if probable cause exists to believe the driver is on drugs or alcohol.
 A test failure or refusal will result in an OSO order, license disqualification, and other possible penalties.